Hemasri-P/Azure-Notes/Azure.md

 - takes care of docker will be running / Monitor
 - ![alt text](image-296.png)
 - Types : ![alt text](image-297.png)
-- Type 2 is better beacaue it folows shared responsibility model and less cost
+- Type 2 is better beacause it folows shared responsibility model and less cost

 ## Difference between Hypervisor And Docker :